Bahmni/OpenElis/README.md

 - Transaction and Hibernate session management
 - Pagination handled via HttpSession
 - Code duplication in various places (need examples here)
+	- ResultValidationPaging, ResultsPaging and AnalyzerResultsPaging.
+Same copy-pasted code with very minor difference.

 Functional changes made by us
 =============================
 - The order should contain the panel along with the tests.
 Hence making panel more than convenience tool for selecting multiple tests.
 - AtomFeed based integration with OpenMRS and OpenERP
 - REST endpoint for Patient, LabResults

+- Added functionality to validate test results by a particular accession number.
+Also you can see items to be validated across all test sections.

 Technical improvements
 ======================